 A Td booster is usually given every 10 years with a single injection in the upper arm.

 You should get a Tdap booster before the 10-year interval if:

-- You anticipate having close contact with an infant younger than 12 months.
-Ideally, you should get the shot at least two weeks before holding the new baby.
+- you anticipate having close contact with an infant younger than 12 months (get the vaccine at least 2 weeks before holding an infant)

-- You have had a previous life-threatening allergic reaction to any vaccine containing tetanus, diphtheria, or pertussis.
+- people who have had a previous life threatening allergic reaction to any vaccine containing tetanus, diphtheria, or pertussis

-- You had coma or seizures within seven days of a childhood dose of DTP or DTaP, or a previous dose of Tdap.
+- people who were in a coma or had seizures within 7 days of a childhood dose of DTP or DTaP, or a previous dose of Tdap

 - anyone under the age of 7 years old